cgaynor91/Clare-Supporters-Club/README.md

 * Open your IDE and navigate to terminal window
 * Change the directory to where you want to clone the repository to.
 * Paste the Git URL copied from above and click "Ok".

+## Credits

+ - Credit has to go to Code Institute and all their staff for helping me along the way.
+For this particular project I found the Full Stack Module was the module I referred to most for tutorials and guidance.
+ - Carousel was taken from Bootstrap
+ - Inspiration and logo was taken from <a href="http://clubclare.com/">Club Clare</a>

+## Acknowledgements
+I would just like to thank everyone from Code Institute for everything over the past year.
+It has not been easy but having such a great support system and a great peer group has made what seem to be irreversible problems solvable.
+Special thanks to my mentor Simen and all the team at Student Care.